Originate/guide/scala/scala.md

 0. Text file format: UTF-8, no BOM, Unix line endings (LF, '\n'), newline at EOF.
 0. 100 characters maximum line length.
 0. One blank line between method, class, and object definitions.
+0. No double blank lines, anywhere.
+0. No trailing whitespace at the end of lines, they cause problems when diffing between files or between versions.
 0. Avoid vertical alignment, they make commit diffs longer.
 0. Put imports at the top of the file, sorted alphabetically.
 0. The bigger the scope, the more descriptive the name.
 Only for very small, local scopes may single-letter mnemonics be used.